Vab-jain/membership_inference/README.md

 ## Membership Inference Attack Implementation

-This project implements a membership inference attack on target models.

-### Project Overview

 This project explores the concept of membership inference attacks in machine learning.
 The code implements an attack to determine if a data point was used to train a target model.